Rules for Submission

 The Review Process

 - Peer Review.
-Manuscript is sent to three peer reviewers, who within 30 days submit a detailed review and recommendation to reject, accept with major revisions, accept with minor revisions, or accept as is.
+Contribution is sent to three peer reviewers, who within 30 days submit a detailed review and recommendation to reject, accept with major revisions, accept with minor revisions, or accept as is.

 Rights for Authors and ScholarWorks@GVSU